dmhurley/course-site/README.md

 * ###### Trip Email Reminder

-	This command is made to be run as a cron job once every 24 hours.
+	This command should be run by a cron job or scheduled task once every 24 hours.
 It finds students who are signed up for a trip that has passed and have not yet evaluated it.
 It sends an email 5 days after their trip, and twice again the two days before evaluations close.
 The command is:

 			php app/console bio:email